Chauvin attorney argues for probation instead of prison time for George Floyd murder

 Jurors convicted Chauvin on April 20 of second-degree unintentional murder, third-degree murder and second-degree manslaughter.

 Chauvin will be sentenced on the highest count, which carries a statutory maximum of 40 years in prison.
-However, state sentencing guidelines call for a prison term between a little over 10 years and 15 years, with a presumptive sentence of 12 1/2 years, for someone with no criminal history like Chauvin.
+However, state sentencing guidelines call for a prison term between about 10 1/2 and 15 years, with a presumptive sentence of 12 1/2 years, for someone with no criminal history like Chauvin.

-Prosecutors have previously filed notice that they intend to seek a higher-than-recommended prison term based on five aggravating factors they presented to the court for consideration.
-Prosecutors have not publicly revealed how much prison time they will seek.
+Prosecutors previously filed notice that they intended to seek a higher-than-recommended prison term based on five aggravating factors they presented to the court for consideration.

-Cahill did not find that Floyd was "particularly vulnerable," a proposed aggravating factor that prosecutors had offered up.
+Prosecutors wrote in their Wednesday memo that under Minnesota Supreme Court guidance, a single aggravating factor allows a judge to impose a sentence twice as long as the upper limit of the presumptive range.

+" … Each of these aggravating factors reinforce and exacerbate the severity of the others: It is especially serious, for example, when a defendant's abuse of authority or particular cruelty is witnessed by children, as it was in this case," prosecutors argued. " … Here, the existence of four separate aggravating factors reflects the seriousness of defendant's conduct."

 Chauvin knelt on Floyd's neck for 9 minutes and 29 seconds on May 25, 2020 while Floyd repeatedly said he couldn't breathe and begged for his life.
-A horrified group of bystanders, which included several children, looked on, many of them begging for Chauvin and his three colleagues to relent.
+A horrified group of bystanders, including several children, looked on, many of them begging for Chauvin and his three colleagues to relent.

 "Mr. Chauvin still has the ability to positively impact his family and his community," Nelson wrote. " … In the eyes of the public, Mr. Chauvin has been reduced to this incident, and he has been painted as a dangerous man … However, behind the politics, Mr. Chauvin is still a human being."

+According to Nelson's memo, Chauvin should be sentenced to probation and "time served," or the time he has already spent in custody, because of additional factors: he complied with the court's orders when he bonded out of jail while awaiting trial, showing that he can succeed on probation; and he is 45 and has been preliminarily diagnosed with heart damage that could end his life earlier "like many ex-law enforcement officers."

-Nelson argued that Chauvin has the support of his parents and sister, and is "still supported" by his ex-wife, who filed for divorce soon after the incident, and her family and her adult children from a different relationship.
+Nelson argued that Chauvin has the support of his parents, sister and stepparents, and is "still supported" by his ex-wife, who filed for divorce soon after the incident, and her family and her adult children from a different relationship.

 "In spite of his mistakes, Mr. Chauvin has demonstrated that he has a capacity for good and that he has the discipline to consistently work toward worthwhile goals."